 An accomplished trapper, scout, and mountain man, Bridger was born on March 17, 1804, in Richmond, Virginia.
-His father, who was a surveyor and an innkeeper, moved the family to an Illinois farm near St. Louis, Missouri.
+His father, a surveyor, and an innkeeper, moved the family to an Illinois farm near St. Louis, Missouri.

-At the age of 17, Bridger joined General William Ashley’s Upper Missouri Expedition and for the next 20 years would pass repeatedly on foot through an enormous area whose boundaries were the Canadian border, the Missouri River, the Colorado-New Mexico border, and Idaho and Utah, constantly exploring new territory.
-He was one of the first non-Indians to see the natural wonders of what would become Yellowstone National Park and is believed to have been the first white man to visit the Great Salt Lake in 1824.
+At the age of 17, Bridger joined General William Ashley’s Upper Missouri Expedition and, for the next 20 years, would repeatedly pass on foot through an enormous area whose boundaries were the Canadian border, the Missouri River, the Colorado-New Mexico border, and Idaho and Utah, constantly exploring new territory.
+He was one of the first non-Indians to see the natural wonders of Yellowstone National Park and is believed to have been the first white man to visit the Great Salt Lake in 1824.
 Due to its salinity, he believed it to be an arm of the Pacific Ocean.

 Known by the nicknames of Old Gabe and Blanket Chief, he became famous in 1825 when he was part of an expedition that brought $50,000 worth of beaver furs back from a fur-trading rendezvous.
-He left the expedition while on the Bad Pass Trail and entered Bighorn Canyon, Montana.
-Fashioning a homemade raft out of driftwood, he then made one of the most miraculous trips in frontier history by braving the turbulent waters of the Bighorn River, making the first recorded float of the river through the canyon.
+He left the expedition on the Bad Pass Trail and entered Bighorn Canyon, Montana.
+Fashioning a homemade raft out of driftwood, he made one of the most miraculous trips in frontier history by braving the Bighorn River’s turbulent waters, making the river’s first recorded float through the canyon.
 Much to the amazement of his fellow mountain men, he emerged from the canyon unscathed.

-Jim Bridger and several other trappers bought out William Ashley in 1830 and formed the Rocky Mountain Fur Company competing with the Hudson’s Bay Company and John Jacob Astor’s American Fur Company for the lucrative beaver pelt trade.
+Jim Bridger and several other trappers bought out William Ashley in 1830.
+They formed the Rocky Mountain Fur Company competing with the Hudson’s Bay Company and John Jacob Astor’s American Fur Company for the lucrative beaver pelt trade.

 In 1835 he married a woman from the Flathead Indian tribe with whom he had three children.

-Bridger then entered government service as a scout and his “fort” was taken over by Mormon settlers.
+Bridger then entered government service as a scout, and Mormon settlers took over his “fort.”
 He acted as a scout on numerous expeditions, including the invasion of Utah by Colonel Albert Sidney Johnston in 1857-58 in the Utah War.
 In 1859 he was hired to guide a surveying party sent by the U.S. War Department under the command of Captain William Raynolds to examine the Yellowstone and Missouri River country, as well as their tributaries.
 Bridger was paid a salary of $125 per month for his efforts.
 By early September, with Bridger leading the way, the party made its way down the valley of the Bighorn River.
-By September 9th they were at the mouth of the canyon.
-It was at this time that Bridger told Captain Raynolds of his river trip some 34 years before.
-The expedition camped just below the mouth of the canyon for just one night before heading on to a winter camp further to the south, along the Oregon Trail.
-The next year would see Bridger guide the Raynolds expedition through the greater Yellowstone area.
-In 1861, he led the Berthoud party that was trying to discover a direct route from Denver, Colorado to the Great Salt Lake.
+By September 9, they were at the mouth of the canyon.
+At this time, Bridger told Captain Raynolds of his river trip some 34 years before.
+The expedition camped just below the mouth of the canyon for one night before heading to a winter camp further to the south along the Oregon Trail.
+Bridger would guide the Raynolds expedition through the greater Yellowstone area the following year.
+In 1861, he led the Berthoud party, trying to discover a direct route from Denver, Colorado, to the Great Salt Lake.
 His knowledge of the territory and its Indian inhabitants was unrivaled.

-By 1866 Bridger could be found once again working as a scout for the U.S. Army.
+By 1866 Bridger could be found again working as a scout for the U.S. Army.
 This would bring him to his third and last rendezvous with history in the Bighorn Canyon area.
 He was hired to guide Lieutenant Colonel Nathaniel Kinney and two companies of soldiers in helping locate a site for Fort C.F.
 Smith.
-At a salary of $300.00 per month, Bridger did not come cheap.
+Bridger did not come cheap at a salary of $300.00 per month.
 His knowledge of the land and its inhabitants was considered invaluable.
-He was fluent in the Crow language and could easily ascertain their views on a range of subjects.
+He was fluent in the Crow language and could quickly ascertain their views on various subjects.

 Almost from the very day of Fort C.F.
 Smith’s construction in August 1866, it was under attack by the Sioux and their allies.
-After the Fetterman Fight occurred in December 1866 and a later battle at Fort Phil Kearny, where 79 soldiers and two civilians were wiped out by an overwhelming force of Indians, Bridger felt compelled to set the public record straight as to what the U.S. military was up against.
+After the Fetterman Fight occurred in December 1866 and a later battle at Fort Phil Kearny, where an overwhelming force of Indians wiped out 79 soldiers and two civilians, Bridger felt compelled to set the public record straight as to what the U.S. military was up against.
 In a letter he dictated in early May 1867, Bridger stated:

-“The intention was to attack Fort Philip Kearney first, and if they were successful, to attack Fort C.F.
+“The intention was to attack Fort Philip Kearney first and, if they were successful, to attack Fort C.F.
 Smith.
-At the present time, the entire tribe of northern Sioux are collecting on Powder River… their avowed intention is to make a vigorous and determined attack on each of the three posts and on all trains that may come along the road.”
+At the present time, the entire tribe of northern Sioux is collecting on Powder River… their avowed intention is to make a vigorous and determined attack on each of the three posts and on all trains that may come along the road.”

-Bridger’s words proved to be correct, as the attacks escalated, peaking with the Hayfield and Wagon Box Fights along the trail later that summer.
+Bridger’s words proved correct as the attacks escalated, peaking with the Hayfield and Wagon Box Fights along the trail later that summer.

-He then continued to guide until 1867, but, the effects of arthritis, rheumatism, and rugged frontier life caught up with the 63-year-old Bridger.
+He continued to guide until 1867, but the effects of arthritis, rheumatism, and rugged frontier life caught up with the 63-year-old Bridger.

 In 1868 he moved back to a farm in Westport, Missouri (Kansas City.)
-He spent the last 13 years of his life on the farm, far from the high plains, mountains, and basins where he had become a legend.
-On July 17, 1881, at the age of 77 Bridger passed away.
-For some 23 years, Bridger’s grave was located in a nondescript cemetery just a few hundred yards from his farmhouse, but his remains were re-interred in the more notable Mount Washington Cemetery in Independence, Missouri in 1904.
+He spent the last 13 years on the farm, far from the high plains, mountains, and basins, where he had become a legend.
+On July 17, 1881, at the age of 77, Bridger passed away.
+For some 23 years, Bridger’s grave was in a nondescript cemetery just a few hundred yards from his farmhouse.
+However, his remains were re-interred in the more notable Mount Washington Cemetery in Independence, Missouri, in 1904.